Virtual Localization in equivariant Witt cohomology

+This raises the second problem.
+In general $W(k)$ will have a lot of 2-torsion.
+We will usually not have any information about $M$, which may be even, in which case we will lose all 2-primary torsion information once we invert $M$.
+What will in any case remain in $W(k)[1/M]$ are the $\Z$-valued invariants given by the signature map $W(\R)\xrightarrow{\sim} \Z$ for each real embedding $k\hookrightarrow \R$, or more generally, for each embedding of $k$ into a real closed field.

+There are some tricks one can use to improve the situation beyond this, for example, if everything is defined over $\Z[1/m]$ for some $m>0$, then one gets a lifting of $\deg_k[X,\phi]^\vir_\sW$ to $W(\Z[1/2m])$.
+As the kernel of $ W(\Z[1/2m])\to W(\R)$ is generated by the quadratic forms $x\mapsto \pm ax^2$ with $a$ a product of primes dividing $2m$, knowing just the signature recovers $\deg_k[X,\phi]^\vir_\sW$ modulo this kernel.
+See \cite{KLSW, LevinePauli} for examples of this method. \end{remark}

-The proof is accomplished by following the argument in \cite[\S 3]{GP} for the proof of their main theorem.
-Their argument is essentially formal, relying on the various operations for the equivariant Chow groups, which as we have explained in \S\ref{sec:TEGEquivCoh}, extend to the setting of equivariant Borel-Moore homology and equivariant cohomology.
-The main non-formal ingredient in their proof is their use of the lemma of Vistoli, which we have extended here to the setting of Borel-Moore homology, and which thus extends to equivariant Borel-Moore homology by using the Totaro-Graham-Edidin construction.
+The proof of Theorem~\ref{thm:VirLoc} is accomplished by following the argument used by Graber-Pandharipande in \cite[\S 3]{GP} for the proof of their main result.
+The argument there is essentially formal, relying on the various operations for the equivariant Chow groups, which as we have explained in \S\ref{sec:TEGEquivCoh}, extend to the setting of equivariant Borel-Moore homology and equivariant cohomology.
+The main non-formal ingredient in their proof is their use of of Vistoli's lemma, which we have extended here to the setting of Borel-Moore homology, and which thus extends to equivariant Borel-Moore homology as defined in \S\ref{sec:TEGEquivCoh} via the algebraic Borel construction.
 We give here a step-by-step sketch of our extension of their proof.
-We set $\sE=\EM(\sW)$. \
+We set $\sE=\EM(\sW_*)$. \

 We recall that $Y^{T_1}$ is smooth over $k$ with irreducible components $Y_1,\ldots, Y_s$.
 We have fundamental classes $[Y_j]_N\in \sE^\BM_N(Y_j/BN, \Omega_{Y_j/B})$ defined as for $[Y]_N$.